 Human Cancer Models Initiative (HCMI)

-The Human Cancer Models Initiative is an international effort to generate, genomically characterise and annotate the next-generation of cancer cell ...
+The Human Cancer Models Initiative is an international effort to generate, genomically characterise and annotate the next-generation of cancer cell models ...